 According to an analysis by McKinsey, which looked at more than 2,000 jobs in 800 occupations, some occupations proved more amenable to automation than others, including various jobs in environments that are highly structured and predictable.
 As a result, some occupations will be completely replaced by the combination of AI and automation.
 Currently, only 5% of all occupations can be fully automated, while others can be supplemented to some degree - does this mean that automation and AI will completely replace some human-performed tasks?
 Will anyone be laid off because of this?

 It doesn't have to be that way, because these technologies will also create many jobs, many of which will revolve around AI maintenance, development and testing.
 When you introduce AI and automation into your business, you're paving the way for economic growth, because whenever the world changes dramatically, so does the need for jobs.

 In summary, it's important to train your employees in AI and automation as soon as possible, especially if you want to integrate these technologies into your business processes.
 This way, you can protect employees, help them learn about new technologies, and even create new jobs in the future.

-If you're interested in a world-class education in AI, automation, and other related technologies, you should check out our courses.
+If you're interested in a world-class education in AI and automation as well as other related technologies, you should check out our courses at our Automation Academy.